ajvondrak/git-topics/ronn/git-topics-list.1.md

 * Otherwise, the topic has only been started (presumably by way of `git topics start`), so it's still in development and waiting to be integrated.

-By default, the status of each local branch is shown.
+By default, the status of each local branch is output in the long format.

 ## OPTIONS

-* -r, --remotes:
+* -r, --remote:
   Display the statuses of remote-tracking branches only.

 * -a, --all: